-- Adhere to good practice in respect of the conduct of the meetings and respect the views of their fellow members, both elected and appointed. - Be mindful of conduct which could be deemed to be unfair or discriminatory. - Treat the Trust's employees and fellow members with respect and in accordance with the trust's policies. - Recognise that the Council of Governors and the Board of Directors and its management team have a common purpose, ie the success of the trust, and to work together as a team to this end. - Governors should conduct themselves in such a manner as to reflect positively on the trust.
-When attending external meetings or any other events at which they are present, it is important for Governors to be ambassadors for the trust.
+- Adhere to good practice in respect of the conduct of the meetings and respect the views of their fellow members, both elected and appointed - Be mindful of conduct which could be deemed to be unfair or discriminatory - Treat the Trust's employees and fellow members with respect and in accordance with the Trust's policies - Recognise that the Council of Governors and the Board of Directors and its management team have a common purpose, i.e. the success of the Trust, and to work together as a team to this end - Governors should conduct themselves in such a manner as to reflect positively on the Trust and in accordance with the seven principles of public life (see above).
+When attending external meetings or any other events at which they are present, it is important for Governors to be ambassadors for the Trust.